Kevin Hamlin

 Kevin Hamlin (born June 22, 1979) is an American professional stock car racing driver who has competed in the NASCAR Nationwide Series and NASCAR Camping World Truck Series divisions.
-He currently is a spotter for Alex Bowman in the NASCAR Cup Series.
+He currently is a spotter for Alex Bowman in the NASCAR Cup Series and Cleetus McFarland in the ARCA Menards Series.

+Starting at Pikes Peak in 2005, he piloted the No. 4 GEICO Dodge for the Biagi Brothers Racing team in the Busch Series, scoring several top fifteen finishes, and was rumored to be in the car full-time for the 2006 season, but was released in late November 2005, replaced by Mark Green when team owner Fred Biagi declined to renew his relationship with Chip Ganassi Racing.

 He is not related to former Richard Childress Racing crew chief Kevin Hamlin or current NASCAR driver Denny Hamlin.

 Racing career

-Starting at Pikes Peak in 2005, he piloted the No. 4 GEICO Dodge for the Biagi Brothers Racing team, scoring several top fifteen finishes, and was rumored to be in the car full-time for the 2006 season, but was released in late November 2005, replaced by Mark Green when team owner Fred Biagi declined to renew his relationship with Chip Ganassi Racing.
-He remains under a driver development program contract with Chip Ganassi Racing.

-Hamlin's driving career starting in the Pacific Northwest at the age of 3, racing dirt ovals on a 50cc 3-wheeler.
-By the age of 6, he had moved up to Quarter midgets where he won 8 regional and 1 national championship.
-At age 14, his family purchased a late model to pursue Kevin's career.
-In 1996 Hamlin began racing at the Super Stock division at Evergreen Speedway becoming the youngest winner in the division capturing three feature victories in 1997.
+Hamlin's driving career starting in the Pacific Northwest at the age of three, racing dirt ovals on a 50cc 3-wheeler.
+By the age of six, he had moved up to Quarter midgets where he won eight regional and one national championship.
+At the age of fourteen, his family purchased a late model to pursue Kevin's career.
+In 1996, Hamlin began racing at the Super Stock division at Evergreen Speedway becoming the youngest winner in the division capturing three feature victories in 1997.

-In 1998 Hamlin moved up to the NASCAR Northwest Series, where in 103 career starts he captured 11 wins, 41 top 5 and 62 top 10 finishes.
+In 1998, Hamlin moved up to the NASCAR Northwest Series, where in 103 career starts he captured eleven wins, 41 top-five and 62 top-ten finishes.
 He was also crowned the 2001 and 2002 Northwest Series Champion and also was named the 2001 and 2003 Most Popular Driver.
-Hamlin owns NASCAR Northwest Series records for the youngest ever race winner at 19 years 11 months, youngest ever champion at 21 years 6 months and most consecutive laps led at 275 spanning over 3 races.
+Hamlin owns NASCAR Northwest Series records for the youngest ever race winner at nineteen years and eleven months, the youngest ever champion at 21 years and six months and most consecutive laps led at 275 spanning over three races.

 In 2006, Hamlin ran Daytona in the Craftsman Truck Series driving the No. 04 Dodge Hemi Dodge for Bobby Hamilton Racing.
 He also drove the No. 4 Biagi Brothers Racing Dodge in the Daytona Winn-Dixie 250, due to Biagi's driver Auggie Vidovich not having superspeedway clearance.
 Hamlin also practiced and qualified the No. 41 Ganassi Busch car for several races that Sorenson could not attend due to schedule conflicts with the Cup Series events.
-During the year, he filled in for teammate Reed Sorenson in 5 non-companion Nextel Cup/Busch Series events, practicing and qualifying Reed's No. 41 Busch car which resulted in two top 5 finishes and three top 10 finishes for Sorenson.
+During the year, he filled in for teammate Reed Sorenson in five non-companion Nextel Cup/Busch Series events, practicing and qualifying Sorenson's No. 41 Busch car which resulted in two top-five finishes and three top-ten finishes for Sorenson.